GChristensen/feedxcavator/README.md

 </pre>

 __feedxcavator__ uses [enlive](https://github.com/cgrand/enlive#readme)
-library for HTML processing and internally converts all the CSS selectors into [enlive selectors](http://enlive.cgrand.net/syntax.html).
+library for HTML processing and internally converts all CSS selectors into [enlive selectors](http://enlive.cgrand.net/syntax.html).
 The conversion routine is quite straightforward, so it's better to use enlive selectors in complex cases if css selectors do not work.
 __feedxcavator__ will assume that elnive selectors are used if the selector string is wrapped in square brackets (e.g. [:div#some-id :> :h1.some-class :> :a]) and will not try to convert them.
-Although, regular CSS selector should successfully deal with relatively simple hierarchical queries, which should be enough in the majority of cases.
+Although, regular CSS selectors should successfully deal with relatively simple hierarchical queries, which should be enough in the majority of cases.